-Care and Productivity
+3 Care and Productivity

-The previous section explored the place of care work in a sustainable and socially-just economy, and made the case that the transformation of adult social care must be central to a GND.
+The previous section explored the place of care work in a sustainable and socially just economy, and made the case that the transformation of adult social care must be central to a GND.
 To design specific recommendations for achieving this, we must first take stock of the way that adult social care is currently approached in English economic strategy and surrounding debates, particularly the limitations of the currently widespread preoccupation with raising productivity in the adult social care sector.

 As in other high income countries, where populations are ageing and where a substantial proportion of care work has moved from the unpaid household sector into paid sectors, adult social care is an increasingly important source of employment in England.
-It accounted for 6% of all employment in the UK in 2016, 95 and the number of jobs in the wider social care sector grew by 9% between 2012 and 2020.
-However, the poor wages in the sector remain unaddressed, with the problem, according to the productivity perspective, being that pay is low because the productivity of social care is low, and must therefore be raised in order to raise wages.
+It accounted for 6% of all employment in the UK in 2016,60 and the number of jobs in the wider social care sector grew by 9% between 2012/13 and 2020.61 However, the poor wages in the sector remain unaddressed, with the problem, according to the productivity perspective, being that pay is low because the productivity of social care is low, and must therefore be raised in order to raise wages.

-This perspective needs to be understood in a wider context of prevailing approaches to industrial strategy.
-Here again, the core objective is to raise productivity, and to solve the UK's much-invoked 'productivity puzzle'.
-It has often been characterised by a 'fetish of the frontier', laying heavy emphasis on high-tech industries such as robotics and life-sciences which are geographically concentrated and employ few.
-As one study has identified, the sectors likely to benefit from the Industrial Strategy Challenge Fund account for little more than 1% of the whole UK economy (by employment), and just 10% of manufacturing jobs.
+This perspective needs to be understood in a wider context of prevailing approaches to economic strategy.
+While the March 2021 Budget has effectively replaced the 2017 "Industrial Strategy" with a new "plan for growth strategy", the core objective remains the same: to raise productivity, and to solve the UK's much-invoked 'productivity puzzle'.
+These prevailing approaches have often been characterised by a 'fetish of the frontier', laying heavy emphasis on high-tech industries such as robotics and life-sciences which are often geographically concentrated and employ few.
+As one study has identified, the sectors likely to benefit from the Industrial Strategy Challenge Fund target sectors account for little more than 1% of the whole UK economy (by employment), and just 10% of manufacturing jobs.
+The soon-to-be-established Advanced Research and Invention Agency (ARIA) promises to focus on a similarly narrow set of "high-risk, high-reward" activities.

-In response to this evident blindspot, non-tradable sectors such as retail, hospitality and care have received increasing attention within industrial policy circles.
+In response to this evident blindspot, non-tradable sectors such as retail, hospitality and care have received increasing attention within economic policy circles.
 The common feature of these sectors is understood to be low productivity (a problematic characterisation, as will be discussed below).
 However, many have argued that because of their large employment footprint and wide geographical spread, even relatively modest productivity increases in 'everyday' sectors could contribute significantly to aggregate productivity growth.
-99 Raising productivity in this 'long tail' is understood to be critical to boosting wages in low-pay sectors and the regions where they dominate.
+Raising productivity in this 'long tail' is understood to be critical to boosting wages in low-pay sectors and the regions where they dominate.
 However, while the aspiration to raise wages in adult social care (and other low-pay sectors) is important, there are a number of problems with the productivity-centric approach to doing so.

-3.1 Productivity and wages
+Productivity and wages

 The first problem is an overly simplistic understanding of the relationship between productivity and wages.
-Contemporary UK industrial policy thinking tends to accept the neoclassical assumption that wages are determined by the marginal productivity of labour.
+Contemporary UK economic policy thinking tends to accept the neoclassical assumption that wages are determined by the marginal productivity of labour.
 But this assumption, and the 'productivity reductionism' associated with it, have come under significant theoretical and empirical challenge.